 While carrying the incorrect backpack sucks, selecting the correct backpack is not therefore unhealthy.
 Read and consider about small hiking bag.

 You just need to take into account how you’ll be using it (to carry stuff on your back, duh).
 What kind of trips will you be taking?
 How long will you be on the trail?
 What gear will you need to carry?
 You’ll also need to make sure that the backpack fits you.

 1.OSPREY ACE 50 KID’S BACKPACK

-Osprey is widely known as one of, if not the, best outdoors backpack company anywhere.
+Osprey ace is well known for as the small hiking bag.
+Osprey is widely known as one of, if not the, best outdoor backpack company anywhere.
 As shown above, the Ace 50 is made for the older age range from about 10 years old to 16 at which point adult backpacks should be looked at.

 Now, this may be for kids, but it’s not a kiddie backpack.
 You’ll find that this backpack has all the features of an adult Osprey backpack.
 This model does not come with a hydration reservoir (although it does have a built-in sleeve for one), but you can buy a bladder on Amazon for it separately.

 This kids hiking backpack has tons of built-in pockets for all of your child’s snacks, hiking gear, and whatever else he decides to bring out on the trail.
 The quality of Osprey backpacks is second to none in my opinion so don’t hesitate there; just make sure this is the type of backpack you are looking for. small hiking bag

 This is a real hiking backpack, just for little people.
 If you are looking for something fun with animals on it for a 5-year-old then maybe check out the Deuter Schmusebar Kid’s Backpack below.